doubt72/heimdall/doc/heimdall_visuals.md

 In general, HTML IDs should be avoided in the rendered visual; otherwise a visual of a given type would be limited to one rendered per page.
-If IDs are necessary for some reason, they should probably be by appending to the ID that the visual is rendered in to avoid repeating them and causing issues with repeated IDs.
+If IDs are necessary for some reason, they should probably be by appending to the ID that the visual is rendered in to avoid causing issues with repeated IDs.

 ## Included Visuals